ricoms/video_image_features/README.md

 ### Image features on video

 These features were extracted on key-frames, three to be exact, the first, middle and last frames.
-And are:
+So there is three files for each video as described in the above **Images** section.
+These are:

+* ColorHistogram
+* Hog
+* InceptionV3Imagenet
+* LBP
+* ORB

 ### Video specialized features

 * HMP -
+    1. file format: text file.
+    2. a single list of numbers in 6075 bins
+    3. basically, represents the difference between one frame and the next.

+* C3D -
+    1. file format: text file.
+    2. a single list of numbers
+    3. the outputs of the [C3D tensorflow model](https://github.com/hx173149/C3D-tensorflow)

 ## Sound